 European Union: The Binding Risk-Based Model

 The EU AI Act (Regulation (EU) 2024/1689) is the world's first comprehensive, binding AI law.
-It uses a risk-tier structure: prohibited AI practices (banned from February 2025), high-risk AI systems (strict obligations from August 2026), limited risk systems (transparency requirements), and minimal risk (no specific requirements).
+It uses a risk-tier structure: prohibited AI practices (banned from February 2025), high-risk AI systems (strict obligations from 2 December 2027, pushed back from an original 2 August 2026 date under a mid-2026 legislative delay), limited risk systems (transparency requirements from 2 August 2026, unaffected by that delay), and minimal risk (no specific requirements).
 GPAI model obligations apply from August 2025.

 The EU approach has the widest extraterritorial reach: any AI system placed on the EU market or used in the EU is covered, regardless of where the provider is based.
 GDPR continues to apply in parallel for personal data.
 The EU framework is the most prescriptive globally and the primary compliance driver for businesses with any EU market exposure.